 1. First, open the Google Maps app or go to the Google Maps page.
-Then, click the three horizontal lines icon.

-3. Choose Wrong information option.
+3. Choose the Wrong information option.
 However, you can add a missing place or missing road as well.

-5. Your feedback has sent, Google will review the report and give you an update if the change has been made.
+5. Your feedback has been sent, Google will review the report and give you an update if the change has been made.

-This is an example of a report that was reviewed by Google Maps team, and they approved my submission.
+This is an example of a report that was reviewed by the Google Maps team, and they approved my submission.
 They corrected the road name as I requested.

 Some tricks you can follow to get approved:

 - Tell them that you lived not far from the road

 - Submit an actual street sign photo if available